Siyavula/emas.app/docs/source/user_acceptance_tests.rst

    textbook for maths grade 10.

-#.
-Verify that you receive and SMS with the following details:

-   the newly created order number.

    a payment verification code.

    instructions on how to proceed.

 #.
-Reply to the SMS with the payment verification code.
+Send and SMS with the payment verification code to the supplied number.

 #.
-Verify that you receive a second SMS acknowledging the payment.
+Verify that you receive an SMS acknowledging the payment.

 #.
 Log in to the test instance.